denfrost/DataStructures-Algorithms/README.md

 The copy-constructor attempts to copy the nodes only if the list is not empty.

 It iterates through the list with a currentPtr initialised with the firstPtr of the listToCopy.
-Together with currentPtr a pointer called newPtr is intialised.
+A pointer called newPtr is intialised.

 ```
 MyNode<NODETYPE>* CurrentPtr{ listToCopy.firstPtr };
 MyNode<NODETYPE>* newPtr{ nullptr };
 ```

-During every iteration a pointer called tempPtr is initialised with the value of newPtr (the first iteration will be nullPtr).
+During every iteration a pointer called tempPtr is initialised with the memory address hold by newPtr (the first iteration it will be nullPtr).

-Then the memory for a new node is allocated and the constructor is called.
-The pointer returned by the new operator is assigned to newPtr.
+The new operator allocates the memory, call the constructor and return a pointer to the newly created object with the value of the currentPtr.
+This pointer is assigned to newPtr.

 ```
 newPtr = new MyNode<NODETYPE>{ CurrentPtr->getData() };